-Keeping track of government contract awards is essential to assessing the financial health of companies operating in the defense sector.
-While current economists’ consensus is that the world economy will avoid a hard landing (the IMF projects 3.1% world GDP growth in 2024, U.S. growth seen at 2.1%), government contracts could prove to be a lifeline to companies should their commercial business take a hit.
+Keeping track of awarded government contracts is essential to assessing the financial health of companies operating in the defense sector.
+While current economists’ consensus is that the world economy will avoid a hard landing (the IMF projects 3.2% world GDP growth in 2024, U.S. growth seen at 2.8%, higher than the Federal Reserve's 2% forecast), government contracts could prove to be a lifeline to companies should their commercial business take a hit.

 Source: TenderAlpha.com